 Preventing resting time in segment efforts

-We always recommend riding through a segment start or end point.
-If you need to turn around or stop, we recommend avoiding the start or end point by about 70 meters.
+- We always recommend riding through a segment's start or endpoint.
+If you need to turn around or stop, we recommend avoiding the start or endpoint by about 70 meters.